jethornton/flexgui/docs/source/labels.rst

 I/O Status
 ----------

 The I/O status contains status items for 64 I/O's.
-Replace the `_n_` with the number of the joint.
-Joint numbers start at 0 and go through to 63.
+Replace the `n` with the number of the I/O. I/O numbers start at 0 and go through to 63.
 Analog I/O returns a float.
+For example a QLabel with an object name of din_5_lb will show the status of the motion.digital-in-05 HAL pin.

 .. csv-table:: I/O Status Labels
    :width: 80%
-   :align: left
+   :align: center
-   :widths: 40 40 40
+   :widths: 40 40

+	HAL Pin, Label Name
+	motion.analog-in-nn, ain_n_lb
+	motion.analog-out-nn, aout_n_lb
-	ain_n_lb, aout_n_lb, din_n_lb
+	motion.digital-in-nn, din_n_lb
-	dout_n_lb
+	motion.digital-out-nn, dout_n_lb

 Current Tool Status
 -------------------